dominance-analysis/dominance-analysis/README.md

 <img src='images/Dom Stat.jpg'>
 <p align="center"> Table 3</p>
 <br>
-If we calculate the four measures of dominance from the above example, we will get the following values
+If we calculate the four measures of dominance from the above example, we will get the following values:
 <img src='images/Dominance_Analysis.JPG'>
 <p align="center"> Table 4</p>
 <hr>